NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 solution framework Trixi.jl [@ranocha2022adaptive; @schlottkelakemper2021purely; @schlottkelakemper2025trixi] making the interface familiar to users of Trixi.jl and easy to extend.

 In addition, users benefit from a suite of built-in analysis and postprocessing tools for investigation of numerical and physical properties, performance evaluation, and visualization.
-Entropy-conserving time integration schemes based on relaxation approaches, enabling stability also on the fully-discrete level, see @ketcheson2019relaxation, @ranocha2020relaxation.
+Entropy-conserving time integration schemes based on relaxation approaches are implemented, enabling stability also on the fully-discrete level, see @ketcheson2019relaxation, @ranocha2020relaxation.
 Furthermore, DispersiveShallowWater.jl includes routines for computing and analyzing linear dispersion relations, enabling theoretical investigation and comparison of different models.

 # Related research and software